nameserver-systems/pdns-distribute/docs/architecture/architecture.md

 * secure by simplicity
 * automation

-It is intended to be fast, stable, secure and automateable.
+It is intended to be fast, stable, secure and automatable.

 ## Overview

-The architecture consists of four parts (primary, secondary, service discovery / consul, message broker / nats).
+The architecture consists of four parts (primary, secondary, message broker / nats).
-It is recommend to have one primary and multiple secondary servers.
+It is recommended to have one primary and multiple secondary servers.
 Multiple Primaries can be used if the database is replicated.
 In case of multiple primaries it is important to run the health-checker service on only one instance, due to race conditions by running multiple health-checkers within the same cluster.Nontheless there must be at least one secondary.
-The service discovery (consul) should be run on at least three instances.
-It is recommended to also run the message broker (nats) on at least three instances.
+It is recommended to also run the message broker (nats) on at least three instances with jetstream enabled.
 Those instances can run on separate servers or on primaries and secondaries.

 ![architecture-overview](../img/pdns-distribute-architecture.png)

 ## Components
 ### Nats / message broker
 The message broker provides the communication backend for every microservice.
-Nats was choosen because it is very lightweight and powerful.
+Nats were chosen because it is very lightweight and powerful.
+The broker is also used to detect active secondaries.

-### Consul / service discovery
-The service discovery is used to detect active secondaries.
-When the discovery process is successful, the secondaries are included in health checks.
-For the sake of completeness every microservice registers with consul at startup.

 ## Security
-The consul and nats clusters have to use encryption (TLS) between each instance.
-Encryption (TLS) and authentication are required for all connections to consul and nats.
+Nats clusters have to use encryption (TLS) between each instance.
+Encryption (TLS) and authentication are required for all connections to nats.

-Local connections (eg. to powerdns) are not encrypted, without instances of consul and nats.
+Local connections (e.g. to powerdns) are not encrypted, without instances of nats.

 The api-proxy enforces encryption.
 If no TLS keys are provided, it will create self-signed keys automatically at startup.
 The authentication with the powerdns api uses a token within the http(s) header.
 The api-proxy will copy the given headers for